-- From the Graphic Station, Panel Designer: Choose View > Matrix or click the Open Job's matrix tool ( ). - From the Valor NPI dashboard: Click the Matrix tool () in the Layer Controls toolbar. - From CAM Compare: Choose Tools > Matrix or click the Matrix tool (). - From the ODB++Design Viewer: Click the Matrix tool ().
+- From Graphic Station, Panel Designer: Choose View > Matrix or click the Open Job's matrix tool (). - From the Valor NPI dashboard: Click the Matrix tool () in the Layer Controls toolbar. - From CAM Compare: Choose Tools > Matrix or click the Matrix tool ( - From ODB++ Viewer: Click the Matrix tool (=).